-A: The fourth Heroes of Olympus book, The House of Hades, will be published Oct.
+A: The fourth Heroes of Olympus book, The House of Hades, was published Oct.
 8, 2013 in the US, Canada and UK.
 Those are the only countries I get publication information for.
 If you live in another country, your best bet is to contact a local bookseller or the publisher of the series in your country.
 (The publisher is listed at the front of each book and on the book's spine.)

 A: I really appreciate your enthusiasm.
 Unfortunately, I can't release the next book until it is written.
 Trust me, I'm writing as fast as I possibly can without sacrificing quality.
 Normally it takes me one full year to write each book.
 I'm trying my best to speed that up, but it's a slow process to make a book and get it right.
 Readers will always be able to read faster than I can write.
 Believe me, I want the books to be done as much as you do.
 I'm not keeping any complete manuscripts locked up on my computer just to be mean.
 If the book isn't out yet, that's because it isn't done yet!

-A: Sorry, that’s not my department!
+A: Sorry, that’s not my department.
 I can only tell you that the movie Percy Jackson & the Olympians: The Lightning Thief, released Feb.
 12, 2010 and directed by Chris Columbus, was based on my book The Lightning Thief.
 Understand that I did not write the script or help make the movie.
-I didn't even see it, because I didn't want the movie version to change the way I saw my characters or settings in the series!
+I didn't even see it, because I didn't want the movie version to change the way I saw my characters or settings in the series.
 I just write the books.
 I can’t comment or provide any additional information about the movie version.